A topic from the subject of Organic Chemistry in Chemistry.

 Main Concepts:

-Nucleic acids are one of the four main classes of biological molecules, along with proteins, carbohydrates, and lipids.
-They are essential for all known forms of life, and they play a critical role in the storage and transmission of genetic information.
+Nucleic acids are one of the four major classes of biological macromolecules, along with proteins, carbohydrates, and lipids.
+They are essential for all known forms of life and play a critical role in the storage and transmission of genetic information.
+This information dictates the synthesis of proteins and regulates cellular processes.

 Experiment: Extracting DNA from Strawberries